Skip to main content

 • Business Customer

 Business customers use your services for their business operations.
-For example, a restaurant using your service to deliver food.
+For example, a restaurant uses your service to deliver food.

 • Driver